 Similar to dry hands and lips, your intimate area needs to be targeted to revitalise the area, bringing back the much-needed moisture.

-Unlike lubricants, which sit on the skin’s surface, vaginal moisturises are absorbed into the skin’s barriers.
+Unlike lubricants, which sit on the skin’s surface, vaginal moisturisers are absorbed into the skin’s barriers.
 Vaginal moisturisers keep moisture in your skin’s delicate tissue, which can help alleviate itching and irritation.
 If used regularly, vaginal moisturisers can help keep your vaginal tissues supple and less prone to tearing.

 Vaginal moisturisers are readily available over the counter, and since they don’t contain hormones, you don’t need a prescription to buy one.

 Vaginal dryness can also be treated with natural remedies like keeping hydrated.
-Water is a natural lubricant and not keeping hydrated can perpetuate the dry condition.
-Eating foods that include plant estrogen such as soybeans, flaxseed, berries and dried fruits may also support the lubrication of your nether region.
+Water is a natural lubricant, and not keeping hydrated can perpetuate the dry condition.
+Eating foods that include plant estrogen, such as soybeans, flaxseed, berries and dried fruits, may also support the lubrication of your nether region.

 Increasing blood flow through regular exercise can help bring balance back moisture to your intimate region by stabilising hormone levels.
 Sex is also a good way to cause blood flow and stimulate moisture directly to the area.